web email

 • email design and development

-• design and development within Drupal, WordPress, Salesforce, Mailchimp, and Cvent
+• design and development in Drupal, WordPress, Salesforce, Mailchimp, Cvent, Slate, Anthology

 Online Learning